Saint Andrew, carved by Edward Smith, crowns the portico of Saint Andrew’s Church in Westland Row, Dublin (Photograph: Patrick Comerford)

 As we prepare for Advent and prepare to wait for the Coming of Christ, are we prepared to leave behind the nets of yesterday and not get caught up in them?

-In recent years, I have taken the opportunity provided by working visits to London to visit the surviving churches built by Christopher.
+In recent years, I have taken the opportunity provided by working visits to London to visit the surviving churches built by Christopher Wren.
 One of these churches, Saint Andrew-by-the-Wardrobe on Queen Victoria Street, is two blocks south of Saint Paul’s Cathedral and close to Blackfriars station, and is the last of Wren’s city churches.

 The church was destroyed by German bombs during the London blitz in World War II, and only the tower and the walls survived.
 The church, which was designated a Grade I listed building in 1950, was rebuilt and rededicated in 1961.